Aaron Judge Triple Crown Odds: Can Slugger Achieve Rare Feat?

 Aaron Judge Triple Crown Odds

-Judge has 60 homers entering New York’s game against the Pirates on Sept.
-21, which leaves him one shy of tying the AL record set by Roger Maris in 1961, also for the Yankees.
+Judge has 60 homers entering New York’s game against the Blue Jays on Sept.
+28, which leaves him one shy of tying the AL record set by Roger Maris in 1961, also for the Yankees.
 Judge has 23 more home runs than the next AL batter.
 His 128 RBIs comfortably lead the league.

+Most of the NY online sportsbooks list Aaron Judge Triple Crown Odds at various prices.

+Last week, as Judge started to climb the batting average leaders, Caesars Sportsbook NY added Triple Crown Odds.
+Before games on Sept.
+28, Caesars listed it at -145 for YES and +115 for NO. That means you’d need to wager $145 to win $100 if you think Judge will lead the league in all three triple crown categories.

-SuperBook has Judge’s triple crown chances at -105 for YES and NO at -115 as of games played through Sept.
+SuperBook has Judge’s triple crown chances at -130 for YES and NO at +110 as of games played through Sept.
 20.

-Earlier this week, as Judge started to climb the batting average leaders, Caesars Sportsbook NY added Triple Crown Odds.
-They have it listed at +100 for YES and -130 for NO. That means you’d need to wager $130 to win $100 if you think Judge will not lead the league in all three triple crown categories.

 Goldschmidt, the All-Star first baseman for the St. Louis Cardinals, currently does not lead any of the NL Triple Crown categories, but he is second in the batting race, five homers behind the leader, and second in RBIs with 112 through Sept.
-2o games.
-A National League player has not won the triple crown since Joe Medwick did it in 1937, also for the Cardinals.
+24 games.
+A National League player has not won the Triple Crown since Joe Medwick did it in 1937, also for the Cardinals.

-Neither BetMGM nor BetRivers has Triple Crown Odds available for Aaron Judge at this time.
+Neither BetMGM nor BetRivers has Triple Crown Odds available for Aaron Judge.

 Score a $1,000 No Sweat First Bet with FanDuel NY Promo Code